 The Genetic Information Non-discrimination Act of 2008 (GINA) prohibits employers and other entities covered by GINA Title II from requesting or requiring genetic information of an individual or family member of the individual, except as specifically allowed by law.
 To comply with this law, we ask that employees and health care providers do not provide any genetic information in any medical certification.
-'Genetic information,' as defined by GINA, includes an individual's family medical history, the results of an individual's or family member's genetic tests, the fact that an individual or an individual's family member or an embryo lawfully held by an individual or family member receiving assistive reproductive services.
+Genetic information, as defined by GINA, includes an individual's family medical history, the results of an individual's or family member's genetic tests, the fact that an individual or an individual's family member sought or received genetic services, and genetic information of a fetus carried by an individual or an individual's family member or an embryo lawfully held by an individual or family member receiving assistive reproductive services.

-Continuation of Health Insurance Employees on an approved leave of absence other than family and medical leave may continue their insurance benefits at their own expense.
+Continuation of Health Insurance

+Employees on an approved leave of absence other than family and medical leave may continue their insurance benefits at their own expense.
 Health insurance benefits for employees on paid leave and leave designated under the Family and Medical Leave Act will be paid by the district as they were prior to the leave.
 Otherwise, the district does not pay any portion of insurance premiums for employees who are on unpaid leave.
 Under TRS-ActiveCare rules, an employee is no longer eligible for insurance through the district after six months of unpaid leave other than FML.
 If an employee's unpaid leave extends for more than six months, the district will provide the employee with notice of COBRA rights.

-Personal Leave
+State Personal Leave

-State law entitles all employees to five days of paid personal leave per year.
-Personal leave is available for use at the beginning of the year.
-A day of personal leave is equivalent to an assigned workday.
+State law provides all employees five days of state personal leave per year, which is available for use at the beginning of each school year.
+A day of personal leave is equivalent to the number of hours per day in an employee's usual assignment, whether full-time or part-time.
 State personal leave accumulates without limit, is transferable to other Texas school districts, and generally transfers to education service centers.
 Personal leave may be used for two general purposes: non-discretionary and discretionary.

-Non-discretionary: Leave taken for personal or family illness, family emergency, a death in the family, or active military service is considered non-discretionary leave.
+Non-discretionary: Leave taken for personal or immediate family illness, death of a non-immediate family member, or active military service member is considered non-discretionary leave.
 Reasons for this type of leave allow very little, if any, advance planning.
 Non-discretionary leave may be used in the same manner as state sick leave.